 Solitaire Homestead is a stunning 110 acre farm venue, halfway between Dunsborough and Yallingup.

-It’s the kind of property I wish I’d designed myself, there’s quirky and well thought out design touches everywhere - from the Spanish style homestead, unique ceremony locations, the amazing lawn at the Shed for late afternoon celebrations and huge monastery doors on the sheds.
+It’s the kind of property I wish I’d designed myself, there’s quirky and well thought out design touches everywhere - from the Spanish style homestead, unique ceremony locations, the amazing lawn at the Shed for late afternoon drinks and the huge monastery doors on the sheds.

-They’ve got several ceremony options - the green doors set in a clearing of peppermint trees is an iconic spot.
+They’ve got several ceremony options - the green doors set in a clearing of peppermint trees is a favourite spot.
 There’s also a majestic marri tree in an open paddock.
-And a new ceremony space with Mediterranean-style walls close to the reception area at the Shed.
+And a new ceremony space with Mediterranean style walls close to the reception area at the Shed.

-After your ceremony, the lawn in front of the shed with he sun filtering in through the tree, music pumping, an old boat full of beers and ice, flowers form the gardens in bloom - it’s pretty hard to beat.
+After your ceremony, the lawn in front of the Shed is pretty hard to beat - with sunlight filtering in through the trees, music pumping, an old boat full of beers and ice, and flowers in the gardens in bloom.
 I love Solitaire for relaxed garden style wedding receptions.

 There’s also no noise restrictions, so your DJ can thump that bass.
-I’ve seen some loose danefloors hat Solitaire - so good!
+I’ve seen some loose dancefloors at Solitaire - so good!

 There’s lots of photo options at Solitaire which lean into the Australia farm / bush type vibe, and some rad backdrops too.
 The open fields and golden hour light here are amazing.